Fishing The River Tay

 For me personally the initial take from a salmon induces a release of adrenalin which instantly changes your focussing ability and almost seems to slow down time until you let the take develop and set the hook properly.
 With a big salmon you'll receive another spike in your adrenalin levels when you eventually get a look at it which is often nowhere near the end of the fight!
 This is all part of the fascination of Scottish salmon fishing and it's ability to switch from a total calm admiration of Mother Nature into absolute focus and anticipation when the first tug on your fly is felt.

-Book a River Tay salmon fishing experience and give yourself a chance of an encounter with one of its famed heavyweights.
-My experience has been that there's an early run of heavyweight Spring salmon that ascend the Tay from January to March each year and traditionally June was always a big fish month on the Tay too.
-When the spates of Autumn arrive that encourages heavyweight Autumn salmon to move in too and it was the month of October when the British rod caught record salmon of 64 lbs was captured at Glendelvine.
-In recent days salmon up to 29 lbs have been landed but make no mistake about the fact that there will be much larger Autumn salmon than that in the Tay right now awaiting a perfectly presented lure or fly.
+Book a River Tay guided salmon fishing experience and give yourself a chance of an encounter with one of its famed heavyweights.
+My experience has been that there's an early run of heavyweight Spring salmon that ascend the Tay from mid January to end of March each year and traditionally June was always a big fish month on the Tay too.
+When the spates of Autumn arrive that encourages heavyweight Autumn salmon to move in too and it was the month of October when the British rod caught record salmon of 64 lbs was captured on the Glendelvine Beat.
+In recent years Spring salmon up to 35 lbs have been landed but make no mistake about the fact that there will be many more Spring salmon in that category heading to the Tay right now in need of a perfectly presented fly.

 D-U-N-S No: 22-265-4509